hpc-carpentry/hpc-shell/_episodes/05-scripts.md

 {: .output}

 That's a huge amount of output: a full listing of everything in the directory.
-Let's see if we can understand what each field represents, working left to right.
+Let's see if we can understand **what each field of a given row represents**, working left to right.

 1. **Permissions:** On the very left side, there is a string of the characters `d`, `r`, `w`, `x`, and `-`.
 The `d` indicates if something is a directory (there is a `-` in that spot if it is not